 - Research or scholarship which has helped contribute to the academic standing of the University.

 Award recipients are acknowledged with bronze plaques interspersed in the paving on Professors Walk on the Parkville campus.
 Previous recipients of the award may be found on the University’s Our History webpage.

-Nominations for 2017 University of Melbourne Awards closed on Friday 19 May 2017.
+There will be no awards for 2018.
 For information only for nominations for future rounds, the award guidelines and nomination form and process are provided below.